MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1738-Rural-Broadband-Loans-LoanGrant-Combinations-Loan-Guarantees/subpart-E-Loan-LoanGrant-Combination-Application-Review-Underwriting/section-1738.202.md

 (18) Additional items that may be required by the Administrator through a notice in the Federal Register.

-(e) *Material representations.* The application, including certifications and all forms submitted as part of the application, will be treated as material representations upon which RUS will rely in awarding loans and loan/grant combinations.
+(d) *Material representations.* The application, including certifications and all forms submitted as part of the application, will be treated as material representations upon which RUS will rely in awarding loans and loan/grant combinations.

+[85 FR 14398, Mar.
+12, 2020, as amended at 89 FR 34957, May 1, 2024]